 If you are a current teacher, professional, or college student interested in a summer lead teacher, fill out this application.
 If you are a college or high school student interested in working as a summer assistant teacher, please fill out this application.

-We are currently located in areas of Houston, Dallas, San Antonio, and Killeen.
+We are currently located in areas of Houston, Dallas, and San Antonio.

 Are you an expert in a computer science topic?
 Think you'd like to apply your knowledge to the teaching of kids?

 We are constantly looking to add to our knowledge base.
 Contact us so we can discuss your topic of expertise and how Coder Kids compensates curriculum developers.

 Sales and business development